aleph2c/miros/docs/_sources/recipes.rst.txt

 .. code-block:: python

-  from miros.event import Event
+  from miros import Event
-  from miros.event import signals
+  from miros import signals

   event_1 = Event(signal="name_of_signal")
   # or